radeeb/ARS-1/README.md

 $ pip3 install wtforms
 ```

-## Running the tests
+## Starting the ARS
-kjhkjhkjhkkjhkgjghkg
+1. Navigate to the root directory of the ARS
+2. Double-click the file app.py
+3. Launch a web browser
+4. In the URL bar type `localhost:8080`

 ## Licenses
-The MIT License
+### The MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: